- Newly-Admitted Students

 Yes, you can.
 You may take up to 0.5 full-course equivalents outside the department, including transfer credits.
 Please complete the School of Graduate Studies’ Transfer Credit and/or Course Exemption form (PDF) and submit it to our associate chair, graduate.

 If you would like to appeal a grade, your first point of contact should be the professor who assigned the grade.
 If you are not satisfied with the outcome of that discussion, you can submit a formal appeal to the Department of History Graduate Appeals Committee.
 Contact our graduate office for more information.

-You can request an extension by completing the appropriate form from the School of Graduate Studies and submitting it to our graduate office:
+You can request an extension by completing the appropriate forms from the School of Graduate Studies and submitting it to our graduate office.